company-news

 Having recruited new apprentices to COEL whilst also supporting our current team with apprenticeship-based learning opportunities to enhance their careers, we’ll introduce you to our team members benefiting from apprenticeship routes.
 We’ll also hear from our directors, and how they developed in their careers from an apprentice to their senior management roles.

-Meet our apprentices
+Meet our team who started as apprentices

 Reece Flatts